 To me, the user study embodies the Media Lab's and my own devleoping approach to tool building and research.
 In building a hardware tool, the PFC, to forward knowledge in plant science, we have, in turn, made a tool to advance human expression and interaction.
 The PFC v3.0 is not only a controlled environment growth chamber for advancing plant science, but also a platform through which its users can learn, interact, and express.

 I'm looking forward to seeing how our open-source community will deploy their own PFC v3.0's.
 Perhaps they'll design the "sweetest" tomato, and share it on our forum for others to grow and taste.
-Or they might explore climate change science, like the kind I worked on at Harvard, incubating woody plant species to see how they respond to future warming climates.
+Or they might explore climate change science, like the kind I worked on in my previous lab, incubating their own local woody plant species to see how they'll respond to future a warming climate.
 Better yet, they'll build and hack their own PFC 3.0 mod, for new uses our team has yet to think up.